 50 years of research reveals that cannabis has been proven to help women overcome orgasm difficulty.

-With over 50 years of scientific research supporting cannabis as a treatment, we are advocating to add Female Orgasm Difficulty/Disorder as a qualifying condition for medical cannabis so women can finally access the healing they need.
+With years of research supporting cannabis as a treatment, we are advocating to add endometriosis, uterine fibroids, Female Orgasm Difficulty/Disorder, and ovarian cysts as qualifying conditions for medical cannabis so women can finally access the healing they need.

 See how we’re making a difference through measurable results